Student Outreach and Support

-The Office of Student Outreach & Support (SOS) advocates and supports students experiencing challenges in their personal and/or academic lives.
-SOS staff help students navigate University administrative processes; connect with University and community resources; and develop coping, resiliency, and self-advocacy skills.
-SOS also educates faculty and staff on how to work with students of concern, including how and when to make appropriate referrals.
+The Office of Student Outreach & Support (SOS) advocates and supports students experiencing challenges in their personal and academic lives.
+SOS staff help students navigate University administrative processes; connect with University and community resources; and develop resiliency, self-advocacy, and coping skills.
+SOS also educates faculty and staff on how to work with students of concern, including when to make appropriate referrals.

 If this is not an emergency and you would like to refer a student to our services, please submit a Student of Concern Referral Form.

 Who might benefit from these services?

 Students facing any sort of challenge or crisis may benefit from the services provided by SOS.
 Examples include, but are not limited to: